tuckermiles70/Distance-Matrix/README.md

 This project allows users to input a list of places they go to (such as doctors offices, family/friend's houses, grocery stores, etc) and generate a nice way to view the distance and average time to get to all of them.
 The user is able to set a departure/arrival time, change their travel type(driving, walking, cycling), set units(imperial or metric), and choose to avoid certain things (tolls, highways, ferries, indoor) on their trip!
 Once the form is submitted, a table is displayed on the webpage, and a printable pdf is generated with the same information.

 My motivation for this was to create a tool for people who may not be tech-savvy or comfortable enough to use their computer to get this sort of information.
-For example, someone who is elderly could submit this form, print the pdf, and keep it on hand for quick reference.
+For example, someone who is elderly could have someone submit this form for them, print the pdf, and keep it on hand for quick reference.

 <div style="text-align:center"><img src="./screenshots/emptymain.png" /></div>